Farzannajipour/tv-shows-dashboard/README.md

 A modern, accessible dashboard to browse and discover TV shows by genre, built with Nuxt 3 and Tailwind CSS.

+## Why Nuxt 3 (VueJS)?
+Nuxt 3 is built on VueJS and provides a modern, component-driven architecture with excellent support for SSR, SEO, and developer experience.
+It allows for rapid development of accessible, performant, and maintainable web applications—making it a great fit for this assessment and for teams at ABN AMRO.

 ## Stack
 - Nuxt 3 (Vite, SSR)
 - Tailwind CSS